History of Jamal Murray in Timeline

 2013: Named MVP at Jordan Brand Classic International Game

-In 2013, Jamal Murray was named MVP at the Jordan Brand Classic International Game, becoming the second Canadian to win the award.
+In 2013, Jamal Murray was named MVP at the Jordan Brand Classic International Game, becoming the second Canadian to win the award after Duane Notice.

-On June 24, 2015, Jamal Murray reclassified to the class of 2015 and committed to Kentucky to play for coach John Calipari.
+On June 24, 2015, Jamal Murray reclassified to the class of 2015 and committed to the University of Kentucky to play basketball.

-In 2015, Jamal Murray played for the Canadian national team at the Pan American Games, helping the team win a silver medal and averaging 16.0 points, 3.2 rebounds, and 2.4 assists per game.
+In 2015, Jamal Murray played for the Canadian national team at the Pan American Games, helping the team win a silver medal.
+His tournament averages were 16.0 points, 3.2 rebounds, and 2.4 assists per game, while shooting 45.9% from the field.

-In 2015, Jamal Murray scored a game-high 30 points at the Nike Hoop Summit and was named the MVP.
+In 2015, Jamal Murray scored a game-high 30 points and was named the MVP at the Nike Hoop Summit.

-In 2015, Jamal Murray was named MVP of the BioSteel All-Canadian Basketball Game, which features the top high school players in Canada.
+In 2015, Jamal Murray was named MVP of the BioSteel All-Canadian Basketball Game.

-In April 2016, Jamal Murray declared for the NBA draft, forgoing his final three years of college eligibility.
+In April 2016, Jamal Murray declared for the NBA draft, foregoing his final three years of college eligibility.

 June 23, 2016: Drafted by the Denver Nuggets